- Contact Us

 Underground Railway Theater creates live performance in the activist and collaborative spirit of its namesake.
 Through interdisciplinary inquiry and partnership, URT creates accessible theater of great beauty and social content–theater that challenges and delights, informs and celebrates.
 Through its productions and a constellation of education and outreach programs, URT activates commitments to cultivating local artists of all ages and to creating new work.
 Founded in Oberlin, Ohio, one of the stops on the Underground Railroad, URT toured nationally for thirty years before becoming a resident company at CST.
 URT has represented Massachusetts at over a dozen U.S. theater festivals and also in France, Canada, Spain, Taiwan, Greece, and Hong Kong.
 URT has been comissioned by the National Institutes of Health, Boston Symphony Orchestra, and Mass Humanities.
 Awards for theater and public education include those from Our Place Theater Project, the Environmental Protection Agency, and the Cambridge Peace Commission.
 The company has been cited for excellence by The Boston Globe and The Los Angeles Times.

-Enter ancient Persia, and be transformed by the power of storytelling.
+Join us and be transformed by the power of storytelling – again!
 The Nora Theatre Company and Underground Railway Theater revive their award-winning production (2012 Independent Reviewers of New England Awards for Best Ensemble, Best Puppetry, Best Costumes, and Best Director) of Dominic Cooke’s Arabian Nights.
-Based on One Thousand and One Nights, a collection of […]

-“As I remember, I had just woken up from a nap when I decided to create the universe.” mr g creates time, space, matter, a few basic laws of physics.
+Mr g creates time, space, matter, a few basic laws of physics.
 These give birth to stars, planets… but intelligent life?
 The Creator’s plans go awry when a mysterious rival questions the nature of free will.
-Together, […]
+Together, we experience the birth and fate of Mr g’s favorite universe: ours.

 A fairytale opera for the entire family, Brundibar celebrates the triumph of the helpless over tyranny and the transformative power of art.